-The Sacred Valley counts with important history and it is one of the most important touristic place of Peru.
-The Urubamba region offers a lot of different touristic activities like: Hot springs, rafting, paragliding, horse riding, trekking and more.
-The Valley is placed at 2,800 with a nice weather and without the prescence of mosquitoes.
+The Sacred Valley counts with important history and it is one of the most important touristic places of Peru.
+The Urubamba region offers a lot of different touristic activities like Hot springs, rafting, paragliding, horse riding, trekking, and more.
+The Valley is placed at 2,800 with nice weather and without the presence of mosquitoes.

-Our tour for the Sacred Valley takes our travelers for the beautiful places that used the house the Incas.
+Our tour of the Sacred Valley takes our travelers to the beautiful places that used the house of the Incas.
 You will start the tour in your Hotel in Cusco to make your first stop in Pisac and visit the Pisac Marketplace to then enjoy a buffet lunch in Urubamba.
 After that you will visit Ollantaytambo to then finally go to Chinchero.

 Discover the Sacred Valley with us.

 Crew: A Salkantay Trek Machu representative in Cusco and a professional Tour Guide on the Sacred Valley Tour.